theupdateframework/taps/tap4.md

 # Specification

 We introduce a mandatory top-level metadata file called `map.json`.
-This _map file_ comes into play when a client requests targets.
+This _map file_ comes into play when a TUF client requests targets.

 Using a scheme similar to targets delegations within a repository, targets may be mapped to one or more repositories in this file.

 A client will keep all metadata for each repository in a separate directory.
+Where these directories are kept is up to the client.

 ## The map file